baylibre-acme/libsigrok/README.md

 To specify your IIO device, you may either :
 - only specify the generic-iio driver if the IIO devices are on the local machine
-- specify the the IP or Hostname after the generic-iio as :
+- specify the IP or Hostname after the generic-iio as :
 ```
 sigrok-cli -d generic-iio:conn=baylibre-acme.local
 ```